accordproject/cicero-template-library/CONTRIBUTING.md

 ## <a name="submit"></a> Issue Submission Guidelines
 Before you submit your issue search the archive, maybe your question was already answered.

-If your issue appears to be a bug, and hasn't been reported, open a new issue.
+If your issue appears to be a bug and hasn't been reported, open a new issue.
 Help us to maximize the effort we can spend fixing issues and adding new features, by not reporting duplicate issues.

 The "[new issue][github-new-issue]" form contains a number of prompts that you should fill out to